Last Updated on November 1, 2022 by Editor

 See above under Things to Do for Seven Springs Activities

-There is nothing “corporate” about this independent, upscale camp-like resort, spa, and hotel.
+Although now own by Vail Resorts, nothing seems “corporate” about upscale camp-like Seven Springs Mountain Resort, spa, and hotel.
 On over 5,000 acres, there are 1,200 private condo units, a 414-room hotel, and 25 cottages and chalets.

 In 2006, newspaper scions and Pittsburgh Pirates majority owners, Ogden Nutting, and his sons Bob and Bill, purchased the legendary Seven Springs Mountain Resort and went about renovating and expanding it.
 Back then, having operated for decades, and resting on its laurels (literally) the resort required a refresh – which the Nuttings accomplished.
 Plus some.

-Accommodations are high-end, though not twee-resort lavish.
+Accommodations are high-end rustic, not twee-resort lavish.
 Book an inclusive package and you won’t have to pay astronomically high rates.

 Rooms at Seven Springs Mountain Resort